-Send Money at Columbia County Sheriff's Office.
+How to Send Money to Columbia County Sheriff's Office (FL)

 Columbia County Sheriff's Office accepts deposits to inmate accounts through its commissary deposit channel, which takes credit and debit card payments.
 To make sure your money reaches the right person, select the correct state and facility, then enter the inmate's ID number or full name.
 Keep in mind that some or all of a deposit can be applied to collections or other debts the inmate owes.
 Jails often offer deposits through online portals, lobby kiosks, phone services, or mailed money orders, but available options depend on the vendor.
 Before submitting payment, gather the inmate's identifying details and your contact information, then follow the vendor's deposit form instructions to avoid delays.